swcarpentry/shell-novice/episodes/02-filedir.md

 ## Absolute vs Relative Paths

-Starting from `/Users/amanda/data`,
+Starting from `/Users/nelle/data`,
-which of the following commands could Amanda use to navigate to her home directory, which is `/Users/amanda`?
+which of the following commands could Nelle use to navigate to her home directory, which is `/Users/nelle`?

 1. `cd .`
 2. `cd /`
-3. `cd /home/amanda`
+3. `cd /home/nelle`
 4. `cd ../..`
 5. `cd ~`
 6. `cd home`